 3. What is Fulfillment by Amazon (FBA)?

-4. What types of merchants tend to benefit the most from selling products on Amazon?
+4. What types of merchants benefit the most from selling products on Amazon?

 Three kinds of merchants tend to perform particularly well on Amazon:

-That said, the benefit of owning your store’s URL and custom ecommerce website cannot be overstated; this gives an extra level of credibility and authority, and visitors are more likely to remember you versus someone else.
-Many merchants who achieve popularity on Amazon still find it essential to have control over their own ecommerce website and branding.
+That said, many merchants who achieve popularity on Amazon still find it essential to have control over their own ecommerce website and branding.
 This allows them to achieve a fully independent store presence and market to large audiences outside of Amazon through other marketing channels.